Skip to Main Content

 Qualification requirements Depends on lender; often requires good credit or a creditworthy co-signer Meet basic eligibility criteria

-Applying for a student loan with a co-signer
+Applying with a co-signer

 A co-signer is a creditworthy friend or family member who takes on the responsibility of the loan with the borrower.
 Their creditworthiness can make it easier for the primary borrower to get approved for the loan and qualify for lower interest rates.